Prepare your Hot tub for usage during Winter

 Steps to Prepare your Hot Tub for the Winter

 Before entering into the winter season, always bear in mind that hot tubs don't necessarily have to be closed down in the winter.
-Some people believe that hot tubs are prone to more damage and in the winter, and hence, they close them down.
-On the other hand, this spa proves to be more beneficial when used in the winter.
-However, the most critical part of this preparation is ensuring that your hot tub has been drained completely.
-This is because water tends to expand when frozen, leading to burst pipes and damage to the heating systems, pumps, and jets.
-Follow the steps below to help prepare your hot tub for the winter months.
+Some people believe that hot tubs are prone to more damage in the winter, and hence, they close them down.
+On the other hand, this spa proves more beneficial in winter.

 1. Get a Good Cover

-Investing in high quality and well-insulated cover that has a tight-fitting seal is very crucial.
-This will help your hot tub maintain a constantly high temperature, even when the weather is freezing.
+Investing in high-quality and well-insulated cover that has a tight-fitting seal is very crucial.
+This will help your hot tub maintain a consistently high temperature, even in freezing weather.
 These covers insulate better when locked, as the straps pull down on the edges of the cover, which forms a tight seal that helps keep the heat in.
-If the straps are not properly locked, the edges of the cover can lift slightly, causing heat to escape.
-This will not only mean extra heating costs, but you'll also be required to top up the water level more often and add more chemicals to balance the water.

 2. Keep the Water Clean